 As for Brent, he and his hard-driving senator father Trent Hart (played by James L. Brewster) plan to demolish the Alabaster community center to make way for the Hart family’s car dealership.
 Dorothy is using the car dealership as leverage against Brent in the election to make him look like he and his family are greedy corporate types who want to tear down a place that benefits the community.
 Brent is being pushed into his election by his father Trent, who says at one point about Dorothy’s ability to get gain support and rise in the poll numbers: “We’ve got this MeToo shit stepping on our necks.”

 “The Hater” has some comedic twists and turns that aren’t too far-fetched from what could happen in real life.
 Dorothy can be extremely off-putting and rude, even to people who agree with her political beliefs.
-But over time, Dorothy shows a very vulnerable side that will makes her more relatable to people in her life, as well as viewers of this movie.
+But over time, Dorothy shows a very vulnerable side that makes her more relatable to people in her life, as well as viewers of this movie.
 All of the cast members give performances that are capably entertaining, but not outstanding.
 The ending of “The Hater” is a little too contrived and pat, but the movie is a mostly clever take on the political process and how much political candidates can choose to retain their humanity (or not) in brutally competitive elections.

 Vertical Entertainment released “The Hater” in select U.S. cinemas, on digital and VOD on March 18, 2022.